DETAILED ACTION

 Claim 20 is rejected under 35 U.S.C.
 103 as being unpatentable over U.S. Patent Application Publication No. US 2011/0130632 to McGrail et al. (hereinafter, “McGrail”), in view of U.S. Patent Application Publication No. US 2018/0338675 to Eggli et al. (hereinafter, “Eggli”) and U.S. Patent No. US 7,565,680 to Asmussen (hereinafter, “McGrail/Eggli/Asmussen”), as applied to claims 16-18 above, and further in view of U.S. Patent Application Publication No. US 2007/0167686 to McGrath (hereinafter, “McGrath”).

-As to claim 20, McGrail/Eggli/Asmussen are silent as to further comprising a blade sensor supported by the body, wherein the blade sensor is configured to generate a blade signal upon detection of an activating blade, wherein the processor is programmed to activate the touchscreen in response to receipt of the blade signal from the blade sensor to thereby enable the transfer of the at least some of the image data to the device in response to receipt of the touch signal from the touch sensor.
+As to claim 20, McGrail/Eggli/Asmussen are silent as to further comprising a blade sensor supported by the body, wherein the blade sensor is configured to generate a blade signal upon detection of an activating blade, wherein the processor is programmed to activate the touchscreen display in response to receipt of the blade signal from the blade sensor to thereby enable the starting or stopping of the streaming of the at least some of the image data to the device in response to the receipt of the touch signals from the touchscreen display.

 As to claim 16, McGrath teaches a laryngoscope, in the same field of endeavor, comprising a body (2); a camera (7) coupled to the body and configured to obtain image data; a display screen coupled to the body and configured to display the image data (par.
 [0023]); and a processor disposed in the body and programmed to initiate wireless transfer of the image data to the display screen (par.
 [0042]-[0043]).